 Valuation of long-lived assets and intangible assets with finite useful life.
 We evaluate the recoverability of long-lived assets and intangible assets whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 The carrying value of a long-lived asset is considered impaired when the sum of the anticipated undiscounted cash flows from such asset is separately identifiable and is less than the carrying value.

 If impairment occurs, a loss based on the excess of carrying value over the fair market value of the long-lived asset is recognized.
 Fair market value is determined by reference to quoted market prices, if available, or discounted cash flows, as appropriate.
 The impairment evaluations and the estimate of fair market value involve management estimates of assets' useful lives and future cash flows.
-Actual useful lives and cash flows could be different from those estimated by management.
+We have not made any material changes in the accounting methodology used in the impairment evaluations of long-lived assets or definite life intangibles during the last three fiscal years.
+We do not believe there is a reasonable likelihood there will be a material change in the estimates or assumptions used to calculate impairments.
+However, actual useful lives and cash flows could be different from those estimated by management.
 This could have a material effect on our operating results and financial condition.
-As of December 31, 2019, we wrote down the value of intangible assets by US\$3.7 million, See Note 10 Goodwill and Acquired Intangible Assets in our financial statements.
+As of December 31, 2019, we wrote down the value of intangible assets by US\$3.7 million, See Note 9 Goodwill and Acquired Intangible Assets in our consolidated financial statements.

 Impairment of long-term investments.
 We evaluate the recoverability of long-term investments whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 Impairment charges are determined based on the difference between our carrying value and our proportionate ownership of the investee company's fair value at year end.
-No impairment losses were recognized in 2018, 2019 and 2020.
+No impairment losses were recognized in 2019, 2020 and 2021.